Australian-Text-Analytics-Platform/xml-parser/README.md

 The XML corpus can be provided either as a collection of text files or as an Excel/CSV table.
 The loader currently supports loading a corpus from the following file types: txt, odt, docx, csv, tsv, xlsx, ods, xml

 Following [Hardie (2014)](https://doi.org/10.2478/icame-2014-0004), utterances must be contained by 'u' tags and must include a 'who' attribute.
+Additionally, the 'who' attribute must be the first attribute in the 'u' tag.
 Only utterances that follow this format will be included.
 An example of valid utterances is as follows:

 ```xml
 <u who="PETER">Hello, world.</u>